rsnakeactual/cvedata/presentation.md

 ---

-# Some KEV Scores Are Far More
+# Some KEV Scores Are Far More Likely Than Others

 ![](https://cvedata.com/images/kev_score_distribution.png)